dolik-rce/pegof/README.md

 `-o/--output FILE` Output to file (should be repeated if there is more inputs)
         Value "-" can be used to specify standard output Must not be used together with --inplace.

+`-I/--import PATH` Directory where to search for import files (may be repeated for multiple locations)

 ### Formatting options: